btfsoeon/haskell-project/README.md

 # Credits

 We bootstrapped using the [gotta-go-fast](https://github.com/callum-oakley/gotta-go-fast) library, which has the BSD-3 license so our usage is in accordance with that.

+## What we bootstrapped

+* We borrowed logic in setting up the application - i.e. arg handling.
+We did modify that logic to have our own args, but the initial set up came from that library.
+* We borrowed the initial schema of our State datatype and the logic on updating that state when typing characters.
+We updated the datatype significantly, but, again the setup came from that library.
+* We borrowed the rendering and wrapping of the initial selected text and made minor adjustments to this code
+* We borrowed the framework for determining typing accuracy i.e. Hits/Misses/Empty

+## What we added

+* We changed how the initial random text was selected and made it correctly handle newlines
+* We changed the file format for how texts would be stored so we could parse them easily
+* We added an "animated" countdown timer to start the game
+* We added another CPU player that would race against you
+* We added a way to detect and display the winner of the game
+* We added a game loop that would update the game state periodically
+* We added a words per minute graphic per player that would update as they typed
+* We added a car and road graphic per player
+* We moved each car along their respectives road as players would get further along the text
+* We added sensible replay functionality
+* We distinguished between letters yet to be typed/letters typed/letters typed incorrectly and colored them brightly to help out players

+As an aside, we had no intention of plagiarizing.
+The credits section above was present before the due date of the project.
+We transparently acknowledged we bootstrapped off an existing project, but we felt our projects were sufficiently different.
+We're deeply sorry if that was not the case or if that was not allowed.